 There are many testing sites available throughout the state.
 Find one near you: https://coronavirus.delaware.gov/testing.

 If you are unsure if you should be tested or you want to schedule testing but do not have a primary care provider, Beebe's Coronavirus Screening Line can help: 302-645-3200.

 Beebe's Screening App, available for download on the App Store or Google Play, can help you determine if you need testing any time of day.
 First download, the app, then answer a few screening questions.
 If you need testing, you can schedule it right through the app, or you will be directed to call the Coronavirus Screening Line to have any additional questions answered.
 The app also offers education and resources for the community.

 Individuals with general questions about coronavirus can call 2-1-1 or text their ZIP code to 898-211 for those who are deaf and hard of hearing.
 Hours are Monday-Friday 8 a.m. to 9 p.m. and Saturday-Sunday 9 a.m. to 5 p.m.

 Beebe Coronavirus Screening Line

-If someone is in need of an assessment, but does not have a primary care provider, call Beebe's Coronavirus Screening and Assessment Line, at 302-645-3200.
+If someone is in need of an assessment, but does not have a primary care provider, call Beebe's Coronavirus Screening and Assessment Line, at 302-645-3200 (hours are: Monday - Friday, 8 a.m. to 4:30 p.m.).
 The caller will be screened and assessed for possible COVID-19 testing or another appropriate level of care.
-If the caller needs testing, the provider will place an order that can be used at one of the Referral-Based Testing sites once an appointment is scheduled.
+If the caller needs testing, the provider will create a referral and/or an appointment at our testing location.
 Please have your driver’s license and insurance information ready when you call.
 Please leave a message and your call will be returned if assistance is not immediately provided.

-The line will be staffed seven days a week from 8 a.m. to 6 p.m.
-Community members who have access to primary care should not call the line, and should see their provider for the order for referral-based testing.
+Community members who have access to primary care should not call the line and should see their provider for the order for referral-based testing.